+a) Closed Hearing

+A Student Conduct Board hearing will be conducted in closed session with the complainant(s), accused student(s) or student organization representative(s), and Student Conduct Board members, and Student Conduct Administrator present.
+Requests for an advisor for the accused student and witnesses should be made in advance to the Student Conduct Administrator.

+b) Hearing Notice

+At least fifteen (15) business days prior to the Student Conduct Board hearing, the Chair of the Student Conduct Board will provide written notice to the parties of the following:

 - a.
-Closed Hearing.
-A Student Conduct Board hearing will be conducted in closed session with the complainant(s), accused student(s) or student organization representative(s), and Student Conduct Board members, and Student Conduct Administrator present.
-Requests for an advisor for the accused student and witnesses should be made in advance to the Student Conduct Administrator. - b.
-Hearing Notice.
-At least fifteen (15) business days prior to the Student Conduct Board hearing, the Chair of the Student Conduct Board will provide written notice to the parties of the following: - i.
-Date, time and place for the hearing, - ii.
-Name of the members of the Student Conduct Board. - iii.
-Summary statement of the charge(s), or a copy of the complaint and - iv.
-Request in writing that at least five (5) business days prior to the Student Conduct Board Hearing, the Accused Student and the Complainant submit the information outlined herein below. - c.
-Challenge.
+Date, time and place for the hearing; - b.
+Names of the members of the Student Conduct Board; - c.
+Summary statement of the charge(s), or a copy of the complaint; and - d.
+Request in writing that at least five (5) business days prior to the Student Conduct Board Hearing, the Accused Student and the Complainant submit the information outlined in Part II.
+F.4.d below c) Challenge

 An Accused Student and/or Complainant may challenge in writing the impartiality of any member of the Student Conduct Board up to three (3) business days after receiving the Hearing Notice by submitting their reasons for the challenge to the Student Conduct Administrator.